splunk/observability-workshop/content/en/other/pet-clinic/2-zero-configuration.md

 ## 1. Spring PetClinic Application

 The first thing we need to set up APM is... well, an application.
 For this exercise, we will use the Spring PetClinic application.
-This is a very popular sample Java application built with Spring framework (Springboot).
+This is a very popular sample Java application built with the Spring framework (Springboot).

 First, clone the PetClinic GitHub repository, and then we will compile, build, package and test the application: